 He lifted an eyebrow.

 “For your dad,” she whispered as if the words were forsaken.

 Mason rolled his eyes, and pushed off the railing.
 “Socks.”
 He headed in the direction of Au Chocolate.
 He was ready for his annual treat, Ashton’s bribe to get him Christmas shopping every year.

 “Fine, socks.”
 He kept walking, ignoring the twitch in his right eyebrow.

 She caught up to him, pulling his shoulder to stop any progress he’d made through the crowds.
 “Mas—”

 “Seriously, socks.
 He doesn’t care.”
-Mason cursed his inability to be gentle with the topic of his father, and the part of himself that felt just like him.
+Mason cursed his inability to be gentle with the topic of his dad, and the part of himself that felt just like him.

 The air grew cool around them, even amidst the sweltering heat inside his fleece.
 There was more to that argument, he knew full well.
 “I will always come home to you… always.”
 His voice softer.
-Why couldn’t she let go of her fear about going away to separate schools?
-He couldn’t imagine his life without Ashton.
-She’d been his rock since he was five years old.
-She’d held him together after his mom died.
-She was the patch between him and his grieving, work-a-holic father.
+Why couldn’t she let go of her fear about going to separate schools?
+This was just something he needed to do.
+But even gone, he couldn’t imagine his life without her.
+She’d been his rock since he was five, held him together after his mom died.
+She was the patch between him and his still-grieving, work-a-holic dad.

 “You say that now, but what if something happens?”

 “Nothing’s going to happen.
 Our lives aren’t that exciting, Ash.”